pingcap/docs/pd-configuration-file.md

 - The unique name of a PD node
 - Default value: `"pd"`
-- If you want to start multiply PDs, you must use different name for each one.
+- To start multiply PD nodes, use a unique name for each node.

 ### `data-dir`